What Is Sustainable Forestry and Management?

 Traits of Mature Forests

-• These woodlands are home to large trees, shrubs and saplings that thrive in the shade of the forest canopy and some dead trees that are still standing.
+• These woodlands are home to large trees, shrubs and saplings that thrive in the shade of the forest canopy, as well as some dead trees that are still standing.

-• Birds like Vaux’s swifts and purple martins live in the snags, while nesting birds like wood ducks and western screech owls take advantage of the mature trees’ knotty cavities.
+• Birds such as Vaux’s swifts and purple martins live in the snags, while nesting birds such as wood ducks and Western screech owls take advantage of the mature trees’ knotty cavities.

 • Beneath these trees lives a vibrant array of megafauna, from white-tailed deer to bears.